CVS acquires Oak Street primary care for $10.6 billion

 But the company also has booked a string of annual losses as it spends money opening new clinics.

-Woonsocket, Rhode Island-based CVS Health Corp. runs nearly 10,000 retail drugstores around the country and has been expanding the amount of care it provides through them.

-It also manages prescription drug benefits and provides insurance through its Aetna arm, which is growing its Medicare Advantage enrollment.

-CVS Health leaders have been talking for well over a year about expending into primary care as rival health care giants UnitedHealth Group and Walgreens have done.
+CVS Health Corp., based in Woonsocket, Rhode Island, has been expanding the amount of care it provides through its drugstores, and company leaders have been talking for well over a year about adding more primary care as rival health care giants UnitedHealth Group and Walgreens have done.

 “We believe it’s an asset that we want in our portfolio,” CEO Karen Lynch told investors at the JPMorgan conference.